Skip to content

 Quick verdict

-Choose Jan if you need privacy-conscious users wanting a simple local ai chat app.
-Choose Zapier if you prioritize teams automating cross-app workflows.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
+Choose Zapier if your daily work is mostly AI-powered no-code workflow automation across 6,000+ apps.
 Zapier scores higher in user reviews (4.5 vs 4.3).
 Both offer free tiers — try each before committing.

 Jan